A Compositional Approach to Verifying Modular Robotic Systems: Specifying Verifiable Robotic Systems

-before the execution of the node\footnote{$T$ is the sequence of outputs so far.} functionality on $\overline{i}$, then afterwards the output stream will be $\mathsf{OutStream}([\overline{o}\mid T])$ and $\mathcal{G}(\overline{o})$ will hold.
-While our contract assumptions and guarantees are expressed using FOL.
-We represent the meaning of the contract by a small extension using the ``eventually'' operator, `$\lozenge$' from \gls{ltl}~\cite{Pnueli77temporal}.
+Each contract states that if a node consumes input data $\overline{i}$ from its input stream ($\mathsf{InStream}([\overline{i}\mid S])$) and $\mathcal{A}(\overline{i})$ holds (i.e., $\overline{i}$ satisfies the assumption/pre-condition for correct operation of the node) then eventually the node will place some data, $\overline{o}$ on its output stream that satisfies the node's guarantee.
+So if its current output stream was $T$, i.e. $\mathsf{OutStream}(T)$, before the execution of the node\footnote{$T$ is the sequence of outputs so far.} functionality on $\overline{i}$, then afterwards the output stream will be $\mathsf{OutStream}([\overline{o}\mid T])$ and $\mathcal{G}(\overline{o})$ will hold.
+While our contract assumptions and guarantees are expressed using FOL, we represent the meaning of the contract by a small extension using the ``eventually'' operator, `$\lozenge$' from \gls{ltl}~\cite{Pnueli77temporal}.
 Thus, a contract guarantees:

 for any streams $S$ and $T$.